dominiksalvet/afc-scout/README.md

     <img src="img/example.png" alt="afc-scout example">
 </p>

 This example has been demonstrated on the UX430UA laptop model to detect the ACPI fan base address based on the values characteristics.
-As you can see, the base ACPI fan address for this model is 1335 and there are 8 temperatures.
+As you can see, the base ACPI fan address might be 1335 with 8 temperatures (it is in fact).

 ## Thanks